 Late 80's anthology that has a woman telling scary bedtime stories to her young daughter.
 The first story follows a small platoon in the jungles of Vietnam as they encounter a horror other than the war.
-The second tales involves a group of college friends who decide to play a prank on a prudish girl they know from school.
+The second tale involves a group of college friends who decide to play a prank on a prudish girl they know from school.
 The third has the woman telling her daughter about what happened shortly after she and the girl's father were married.

 Overall, a lower tier anthology effort.
-Not horrible, just nothing special.
+Not horrible, just nothing remotely special.
 The first story had potential, but the ending hurts it.
 The film itself starts with a rock band being approached to do the music for a horror movie, and we get various annoying musical interludes throughout, as well as that old cliché, outtakes during the end credits.